walquis/git-basics-team-project/thebook/src/prework.md

 This prework should only take a few minutes.
 You'll do  a little git environment setup, install the Git Graph plugin, and familiarize yourself with Git Graph by examining a sample repo for a hypothetical project team.

-## Run these commands in your Terminal.app
+## Run these commands in your Terminal.app or Git bash
 ```bash
 git config --global pull.rebase false  # Tell git what to do when pulling
 git config --global core.editor "code --wait"  # Set git editor to vscode